Working with data

 Raw data is incoming data in whatever format.
 HTMLs scraped from the web, a large SQL dump from a data vendor, dBase files copied from a 200 DVDs (true story).
 Always store this for archival and replication purposes.
 This data is immutable, will be written once and read many times.

 Constistent data has the same information content as the raw data, but is in a preferred format with a consistent schema.
 You can harmonize inconsistent column names, correct missing value encodings, convert to CSV, that sort of thing.
 No judgmental cleaning yet.
-In our case, consistent data contains a handful of UTF-8 encoded CSV files with meaningful column and table names, generally following tidy data principles.
+In our case, consistent data contains a handful of UTF-8 encoded CSV files with meaningful column and table names, generally following .
 The conversion involves no or minimal information loss.

 Example: A single CSV file with columns